Smart Grids Data Analysis: A Systematic Mapping Study: Smart Grids

 Reliability plays a key role in the smooth operation of the SG infrastructure.
-The reliability is ensured by different components/systems \cite{ref:chren2018SCSP}: \begin{itemize} \item \textbf{Blackout Prevention System (WAMPAC)} whose objective is to protect the grid from instabilities and failures.
-It covers the whole power level.
-It utilizes Phasor Measurement Units (PMUs) to obtain relevant information from the grid.
-PMU is a device deployed in the transmission network which measures electrical waves in a grid and helps to detect anomalies and failures. \item \textbf{Supervisory Control and Data Acquisition System (SCADA)} is one of the core systems that provides support to operation activities and functions in transmission automation, dispatch centers and control rooms.
-In a SCADA system, Remote Terminal Units (RTUs) collect data from devices and any systems to control the grid and increase the automation. \item \textbf{Flexible Alternating Current Transmission System (FACTS)} is responsible for reliable and secure transmission of power by allowing dynamic voltage control, increased transmission capability and capacity and supports fast restore of the grid after failures. \end{itemize}
+Reliability is ensured by different components/systems \cite{ref:chren2018SCSP}, such as the Blackout Prevention System (WAMPAC) that utilizes Phasor Measurement Units (PMUs) to obtain relevant information from the grid.
+PMU is a device deployed in the transmission network which measures electrical waves in a grid and helps to detect anomalies and failures.
+Furthermore, the Supervisory Control and Data Acquisition System (SCADA) is one of the core systems that provides support to operation activities and functions in transmission automation, dispatch centers and control rooms.